 • apply phase equilibria and the principles of thermobarometry to common mineral groups

 • determine the evolution of rocks using petrographical, mineralogical and geochemical indices

 • describe magmatic and metamorphic rocks from a plate tectonic point of view

 Lectures, laboratory experiments, practical exercises.
-Participation in experiments and practicals is compulsory.
+Participation in experiments, practicals and project work is compulsory.

-Examination consists of a written test in Mineralogy, (6 credits) and a combined practical and written examination in Petrology, (9 credits) as well as approved reports and labs.
+Examination consists of a written test in Mineralogy (5 credits), a combined practical and written examination in Petrology (8 credits), and a written project report (2 credits).